ammarhakim/gkylzero/README.md

 Developing in C (and C++) requires very strong focus and discipline.
 Please consult https://en.cppreference.com/w/ for standards documentation for these languages and their libraries.
+Please use valgrind to make sure all code is "valgrind clean".
+Pay attention to all compiler warnings.

 Most importantly, *please internalize and follow* the programming philosophy outlined in the document ["A Minimalist Approach to Software"](http://ammar-hakim.org/minimalist-software.html).